rochakgupta/miniquora/README.md

-A minimalist Q/A website that I am making using Materialize CSS Framework for front-end and Django Framework for back-end.
+A minimalist Q&A website made using Materialize CSS Framework for front-end and Django Framework for back-end.